-- (10) The GAMIT and GIPSY analyses that produce the Level 1 SIO and JPL raw time series are seeded with a-priori station coordinates derived from the latest weekly ATS processes (preferably the cleaned combination solution).
+- (4) The GAMIT and GIPSY analyses that produce the Level 1 SOPAC and JPL raw time series are seeded with a-priori station coordinates derived from the latest weekly ATS processes (preferably the cleaned combination solution).
 Gross errors in the a priori coordinates can adversely affect the analyses and result in gaps in the time series.
-The a priori coordinates are entered by JPL and SIO through parallel processes that extract the information from the SOPAC database.
+The a priori coordinates are entered by JPL and SOPAC through parallel processes that extract the information from the SOPAC database.
 JPL uses station XML files, while SOPAC uses a flat file generated from the SOPAC database.
-These need to checked periodically to ensure that they are indeed equivalent. - (11) Large adjustments from the a priori coordinates are flagged on a weekly basis for review by the time series administrator.
-These can be due to geophysical signals (e.g., coseismic displacements), inaccurate metadata or problems in the GNSS analyses. - (12) The latest estimated velocities (section 4) estimated by JPL and SIO are regularly compared to identify, understand and repair any significant differences - we focus on discrepancies greater than 5 mm/yr (Figure 7).
-In addition, we identify annual amplitude terms (section 2.1.6) that exceed a certain percentage (50% for the horizontal and 150% for the vertical). - (13) We maintain a Master List (http://geoapp02.ucsd.edu:8080/gpseDB/psite?op=showCleanList - VPN required) of stations that are processed.
-From time to time a station may be removed altogether based on several factors, for example, very few data points have been recorded for a defunct station (no longer operational). - (14) Interactive examination of the displacement time series is performed to identify and flag problematic time series related to the eight items above.
+These need to checked periodically to ensure that they are indeed equivalent. - (5) Large adjustments from the a priori coordinates are flagged on a weekly basis for review by the time series administrator.
+These can be due to geophysical signals (e.g., coseismic displacements), inaccurate metadata or problems in the GNSS analyses. - (6) The latest estimated velocities (section 4) estimated by JPL and SOPAC are regularly compared to identify, understand and repair any significant differences we focus on discrepancies greater than 5 mm/yr for stations that have more than 2.5 years of data (Figure 9).
+In addition, JPL identifies annual amplitude terms (section 2.1.6) that exceed a certain percentage (50% for the horizontal and 150% for the vertical). - (7) We maintain a Master List (http://geoapp02.ucsd.edu:8080/gpseDB/psite?op=showCleanList VPN required, available on request) of stations that are processed.
+From time to time a station may be removed altogether based on several factors, for example, very few data points have been recorded for a defunct station (no longer operational).

+(8) Interactive examination of the displacement time series is performed to identify and flag problematic time series related to the eight items above.
 This is performed by the time series administrator through the GPS Explorer interface that is in the process of moving to a different platform.
 This requires administrator privileges.
 The administrator is also responsible for adding new parameters for the time series analysis.
-For example, after an earthquake occurs coseismic offsets must be estimated for all stations that have had significant permanent (static) displacements and eventually postseismic parameters must be set.
-Depending on the earthquake's fault mechanism (strike-slip, thrust, normal), the time series may only require horizontal (N and E) offsets.
-Likewise, a limited number of stations closest to the epicenter may also require vertical offsets as was the case for the July 6, 2019 Mw7.1 Ridgecrest earthquake in Central California.
-When an antenna model change has been recorded in the station log files, the date is flagged and the administrator determines if has caused a significant offset in the time series.
-Our philosophy is to add a new model parameter only when it is required.
+For example, after an earthquake occurs coseismic offsets must be estimated for all stations that have had significant permanent (static)